 The story of Newman iMotion starts with the story of Paul Newman, the founder.
-He gave his heart to Jesus Christ in Walvis Bay, South West Africa (now Namibia), at age 5.
+He gave his heart to God in Walvis Bay, South West Africa (now Namibia), at age 5.
 This was after watching the 1972 movie A Thief In The Night by director Donald W. Thompson.
-Paul recalls that night: “Faced with the hypothetical choice between being raptured into heaven or left behind, I knew for certain I wanted God to rescue me.
+Paul recalls that memorable night: “Faced with the hypothetical choice between being raptured into heaven or left behind, I knew for certain I wanted God to rescue me.
 I asked my Mom to pray with me, inviting Jesus Christ into my heart.”

 Despite being raised by Christian parents, and witnessing a healing miracle in his youth, seeing so much pain and suffering in the world caused disillusionment.
 In 1987, as a fine-arts student at the height of spiritual rebellion, Paul reluctantly transported his brother to church one Sunday.
 Not keen on the long sit in the car, he joined the church service.
 The pastor announced a husband and wife couple being released into missionary field, and that someone else was being called by God, waiting for the candidate to step forward.
 No one came forward, while the pastor stubbornly refused to proceed with the service.
 While determinedly remaining seated, resisting this inner challenge, God pulled Paul from his chair to stand upfront weeping.
 There he experienced his very thoughts answered one after the other by God through the mouth of the pastor.
 That was the day God called him into a ministry involving “the whole world.”